obvio-upasana/obvio-upasana/README.md

 - 🤝 I’m looking for help with **finding CRISPR Off-Target Datasets for a project**

-- ⚡ Fun fact **Dragonfly larvae eat just about anything, including tadpoles, fish, mosquitoes, and even each other.
-Fascinating aviators with 95% success rate of hunting a prey.**
+- ⚡ Fun fact **Little-known base J, or ‘β-D-Glucopyranosyloxymethyluracil’ to give its full, unpronounceable name, is found in some parasites’ DNA, including trypanosomes and Leishmania.**

 <p align="left">